-- Build relationships with up to 15 young people; - Provide ongoing social/emotional support; - Work 1:1 with young people to develop individualized academic and career development goals based on their interests and strengths and take measurable steps towards their goals; - Connect young people to quality schools, programs, resources, and opportunities in line with their goals; - Help young people persist in these settings, navigate any challenges that arise, celebrate successes, and plan/prepare for the next step on their journey. - Should a youth not be successful in any particular school/program setting, Coaches help young people reflect on the experience and work with them to set new goals and transition to the next opportunity. - Collaborate with Case Planners, Tutors, Specialists, and foster/birth parents, as needed, to help youth achieve their goals and ensure their overall well-being; - Connect young people to peer group supports and build positive relationships; - Ensure young people who are aging out can access and maintain stable, affordable housing and build independent living skills.
+- Build relationships with up to 15 young people; Coaches employ creative, out-of-the box approaches to engaging youth and do not give up if they are not responsive; - Provide ongoing social/emotional support; - Build relationships and collaborate with the key adults in the young person's life to support their goals and well-being, including other agency staff (e.g., Case Planners and Career & Education Specialists), foster parents, school/program staff, and other significant adult figures; - Work 1:1 with young people to develop individualized academic and career development goals based on their interests and strengths and take measurable steps towards their goals; - Help young people explore their interests and expose them to opportunities in line with their interests; - Connect young people to quality schools, programs, resources, and opportunities in line with their goals; - Help young people persist in these settings, navigate any challenges that arise, celebrate successes, and plan/prepare for the next step on their journey. - Should a youth not be successful in any particular school/program setting, Coaches help young people reflect on the experience and work with them to set new goals and transition to the next opportunity. - Connect young people to peer group supports and build positive relationships; - Ensure young people who are aging out can access and maintain stable, affordable housing and build independent living skills; - Use an online platform each week track contacts, young people's goals, steps taken towards goals, and other key data.
+Full support will be provided on how to use Care4.